dim4o/knowledge-base/java-interview.md

  1. Why character array is better than String for Storing password in Java?
 (See [this](https://javarevisited.blogspot.com/2012/03/why-character-array-is-better-than.html) and [this](https://www.geeksforgeeks.org/use-char-array-string-storing-passwords-java/) answer)

  1. Why Default or No Argument Constructor is Important in Java Class? ([answer](https://javarevisited.blogspot.com/2014/01/why-default-or-no-argument-constructor-java-class.html))

+ 1. Can we have a static & final method?
+(Yes)

+ 1. Can we have an abstract & final method?
+(No)

+ 1. What are the implications of declaring a constructor private?

+ 1. Can there be a private/constructor in an abstract class? ([see](https://stackoverflow.com/questions/11625635/private-constructor-in-abstract-class))

+ 1. `new String(“str”);` how many objects will be created? ([see](https://stackoverflow.com/questions/1881922/questions-about-javas-string-pool))

+ 1. Can a constructor be final?
+(No, [see](https://www.tutorialspoint.com/Can-a-constructor-be-made-final-in-Java))

+ 1. How to sort values in `HashMap`? ([answer](https://www.java67.com/2015/01/how-to-sort-hashmap-in-java-based-on.html))